dorkbox/SystemTray/README.md

 The following unique problems are also solved by this library:
 1. *Sun/Oracle* system-tray icons on gnu/linux **do not** support images with transparent backgrounds
-2. *Sun/Oracle* system-tray and *SWT* system-tray implementations **do not** support app-indicators, which are necessary on different distributions of gnu/linux and unix.
+2. *Sun/Oracle* system-tray and *SWT* system-tray implementations **do not** support app-indicators, which are necessary on different distributions of gnu/linux and unix
 3. *Sun/Oracle* system-tray menus on Windows **look absolutely horrid**
 4. *Sun/Oracle* system-tray icons on Windows are **hard-coded** to a max size of 24x24 (it was last updated in *2006*)
 5. *Sun/Oracle* system-tray menus on MacOS **do not** always respond to both mouse buttons, where Apple menus do
 6. MacOS and Windows *native* menus **do not** support images attached to menu entries
+7. Windows menus **do not** support a different L&F from applications